Holiday eve tragedy: Multiple people killed in city crash

-Multiple people have died in a car crash near Queens Park in Invercargill this afternoon.
+Multiple people have died in a crash near Queens Park in Invercargill this afternoon.

 Police detective inspector Stuart Harvey said emergency services were called to the two-vehicle crash, involving a heavy motor vehicle and a motor vehicle just before 4pm.